Grief in the Time of COVID-19 by Laura Ward

 Our bright orange library cart in the Ithaca office is filled with picture books for children to help explain death, dying and grief in meaningful and age-appropriate ways.

 Members of our staff and our volunteers share their reflections on grief and loss.
 We also include articles written by bereaved community members about their grief journeys.
+Read our Grief and Bereavement articles here.

 The Association for Death Education and Counseling offers information for those suffering from loss of a loved one.
 The site provides advice and information on coping skills as well as resources for grief management.